openaps/oref0/README.md

 git checkout -b wip/my-enhancement-fix-or-proposal
 ```

+This command installs new versions from source:
+`sudo npm install -g`

 ### Fork on github.

 Fork the repository on github.
 Add your personal "remote" with something like